 The response time range, between 945ms and 1,712ms with an average of 1,329ms, is on the higher side for a monitoring check, though UptimeRobot’s response time figures measure the full round trip from its monitoring location and are not directly comparable to GTmetrix’s TTFB.

-The performance picture is more nuanced than the day-one snapshot suggested.
 The initial 91% GTmetrix score was real, but it represented the upper end of what the site achieved over the full month.
 The 30-day average settled at 90.7%, with a gradual drift toward the high 80s and occasional dips into the mid 80s as the testing period went on.

-The Check-Host results added one more thing to flag: a cluster of 403 errors from specific countries (Bulgaria, Iran, Israel, Moldova, Spain, and Sweden) while ping tests from those same locations passed cleanly.
+A cluster of 403 errors from specific countries (Bulgaria, Iran, Israel, Moldova, Spain, and Sweden) while ping tests from those same locations passed cleanly.
 This looks like a firewall or security rule rather than an outage, but it is worth checking if your audience includes visitors from those regions.

 For the Self-Managed VPS, I provisioned a Standard VPS NVMe 2 in the USA Virginia region and ran the full Linux benchmark suite from my testing methodology.